 Store strawberries in a covered container in your refrigerator until ready to eat.
 To prepare, gently rinse them in a colander and remove the tops with a paring knife.

 Makes 4 servings

-1. Purée strawberries in a blender or food processor until liquefied.
+Directions: 1.
+Purée strawberries in a blender or food processor until liquefied.
 Combine strawberry puree and 1 cup of water in a saucepot and cook over medium heat for 5 minutes, stirring continually.